In the World

 At Brown Memorial, we believe cross-cultural partnerships enrich our understanding of God.
 Over the years we have lived into several deep partnerships that remind us of the privileges and responsibilities of our place in the global community.
 We believe in the principles of accompaniment, authentic relationships and walking alongside our partners with mutual respect.

-Our partnerships around the globe are cultivated and connected through the Global Mission Committee (GMC).
-Read more about the GMC and explore our current global mission commitments below.
+Our partnerships around the globe are cultivated and connected through Brown Memorial volunteers.
+Explore our current global mission commitments below.

 A girl participating in the Pejuhatizizi Family Learning Camp displays a robot she built.